 Work for Clients

-Jim has served as City Attorney for the City of La Mirada since 1980 and City Attorney for the City of Rancho Cucamonga since 1985.
+Jim has served as City Attorney for the City of La Mirada since 1980 and was City Attorney for the City of Rancho Cucamonga from 1985 to 2022.
 He is also General Counsel to the Beaumont-Cherry Valley Water District, the Central Basin Water Rights Panel, and the Antelope Valley East Kern Water Agency.
 Jim also has served as City Attorney for the cities of Buena Park, Hesperia, and Upland.
 He served as City Attorney for the City of Brea for more than four decades.
 For that service, in 2019 he received the International Municipal Laywers Association award for Longevity of Service to a Community.
 He also currently represents public agencies involved in active water negotiations and related matters in the Counties of Los Angeles, San Bernardino, Orange, Riverside, Santa Barbara, and San Luis Obispo.

 Jim serves as the Chair of the Firm’s Water Rights and Water Law Practice Group, is a member of the Firms’ Public Law Department, and spent sixteen years on the Firm’s Management Committee.

 Jim also served as Deputy Attorney General for the State of California from 1968 through 1970, where he specialized in water rights and pollution matters.
 While with the Attorney General’s office, he handled 53 cases in the state appellate courts, including three before the California Supreme Court.
 Jim personally represented California Regional Quality Control Boards, and, in that capacity, instituted four of the initial cases brought under the Porter-Cologne Water Quality Control Act, all related to the pollution of Monterey Bay.

 Honors & Awards